The Thousand Kyoto Review: Wonderful Hotel Right Next To Kyoto Station

 Convenient Location

-The Thousand Kyoto is just a 2-minute walk from the JR Central Entrance of Kyoto Station, super convenient to catch JR trains such as the Thunderbird (toward Tsuruga, where you can change to Hokuriku Shinkansen to Kanazawa), the Haruka Express (to Kansai International Airport) or trains to Uji, Nara.
+The Thousand Kyoto is just a 2-minute walk from the JR Central Entrance of Kyoto Station, super convenient to catch JR trains such as the Thunderbird (toward Tsuruga, where you can change to Hokuriku Shinkansen to Kanazawa), the Haruka Express (to Kansai International Airport), or trains to Uji and Nara.

-Please note that Kyoto Station have different entrances, so if you find yourself exiting via other entrances/exits such as the Kintetsu Railway Entrance or Shinkansen Entrance, you can take the pedestrian walkway toward the JR Central Entrance, and then walk to the hotel – this is the shortest route.
+Please note that Kyoto Station have different entrances, so if you find yourself arrive via the Kintetsu Railway lines or Shinkansen, you can take the pedestrian walkway toward the JR Central Entrance, and then walk to the hotel – this is the shortest route.
 Refer to the map of the station to navigate through those entrances and exits.

 In general, Kyoto Station is a major transportation hub, providing easy access to various train lines, including the Shinkansen, local JR lines, and the subway.
 It is also a key bus terminal with buses departing for many of the city’s main sights.
 There are also taxi stands with plenty of taxis available.

-There are a number of shops and department stores within or near Kyoto Station and we always enjoy have close access to depachika (department basement floors), where we can grab fresh fruits, snacks and bentos in the supermarket or basement food hall.
-One negative aspect of staying near Kyoto Station that people often mention is the lack of nightlife, but we don’t care about that at all.
+There are a number of shops and department stores within or near Kyoto Station and we always enjoy have close access to depachika (department basement floors), where we can grab fresh fruits, snacks and bentos in the supermarket or food hall.
+One negative aspect of staying near Kyoto Station that people often mention is the lack of nightlife, but we don’t care about that much.

 Modern and Stylish Hotel